codepress/ac-column-template/README.md

 For more information about creating a new field type, please read the following article: https://www.admincolumns.com/documentation/how-to/register-column/

+( credits to Elliot for the readme structure )

 ### Structure

 * `/languages`: folder for .pot, .po and .mo files